JvanKatwijk/sdr-j-fm/README.md

 	sudo apt-get install libsamplerate0-dev libqwt-qt5-dev
 	sudo apt-get install qtbase5-dev

+The file "fmreceiver.pro", in the section "unix", adaptations may have to be made for the proper configuration If

+	#CONFIG		+= console

+is uncommented, the software will write some data to it, merely to see/show that everything works

+Comment the devices that ar enot available out

+#CONFIG		+= pmsdr
+CONFIG		+= sdrplay
+CONFIG		+= sdrplay-v3
+CONFIG		+= airspy
+CONFIG		+= dabstick
+CONFIG		+= elad_s1
+CONFIG		+= hackrf
+CONFIG		+= lime
+CONFIG		+= pluto
+CONFIG		+= colibri

+It happens that Fedora (the system I am working on) and Debian derived systems have different naming for the qwt library

+For Ubuntu the line

+#LIBS +=  -lqwt -lusb-1.0 -lrt -lportaudio -lsndfile -lfftw3f -lrtlsdr -ldl

+and for fedora the line

+LIBS +=  -lqwt-qt5 -lusb-1.0 -lrt -lportaudio -lsndfile -lfftw3f -ldl

+seems to work

 Of course, library support for devices that are part of the configuration needs to be installed.